-So check out these 35 vintage baby names.
-Some are Biblical, some might even seem sweetly old-fashioned, but all are meaningful, timeless, beautiful, which is most likely exactly how you feel about your newborn baby.
+So check out these old-fashioned baby names.
+Some are Biblical, some fanciful, some might even seem sweetly old-school, but all are meaningful, timeless, and beautiful, which is most likely exactly how you’ll feel about your newborn baby.

 Justin Timberlake and Jessica Biel brought it back, the name Silas has been around for a long time.
-Meaning “Man of the Forest”, Silas is typically a boy’s name that is of English and Latin origin.
-And in case you’re confused, it’s pronounced “Sye-lass”, and not “Sil-us”.
-3 Theodore
+Meaning “Man of the Forest,” Silas is typically a boy’s name that is of English and Latin origin.
+And in case you’re confused, it’s pronounced “Sye-lass,” and not “Sil-us.”
+Miles

 Hey, Jude!
 Expect a lot of that (and more) when you name your baby Jude.
 It means “praised” and can be a gender-neutral name.
 It’s a shortened version of the Hebrew name Judah, one of the 12 apostles in the Bible.